influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v0.10/examples/anomaly_detection.md

 ...
 ```

-When a task starts Kapacitor spawns a new process for the UDF and calls `init` passing any specified options from the TICKscript.
+When a task starts, Kapacitor spawns a new process for the UDF and
+calls `init`, passing any specified options from the TICKscript.
+Once
-The process at that point will remain running and Kapacitor will begin sending data as it arrives.
+initialized, the process will remain running and Kapacitor will begin
+sending data as it arrives.

-### The Batch and Point methods
+### The Batch and Point Methods

-Our task wants a `batch` edge meaning it expects to get data in batches or windows.
+Our task wants a `batch` edge, meaning it expects to get data in
-To send a batch of data to the UDF process Kapacitor first calls the `begin_batch` method indicating that all subsequent points belong to a batch.
+batches or windows.
+To send a batch of data to the UDF process,
+Kapacitor first calls the `begin_batch` method, which indicates that all
-Once the batch is complete the `end_batch` method is called with some meta data about the batch.
+subsequent points belong to a batch.
+Once the batch is complete, the
+`end_batch` method is called with some metadata about the batch.

-At a high level this is what our UDF code will do for each of the `begin_batch`, `point`, and `end_batch` calls.
+At a high level, this is what our UDF code will do for each of the
+`begin_batch`, `point`, and `end_batch` calls:

-* `begin_batch` -- mark the start of a new batch and initialize a structure for it.
+* `begin_batch` -- mark the start of a new batch and initialize a structure for it
-* `point` -- store the point.
+* `point` -- store the point
-* `end_batch` -- perform the `t-test` and then update the historical data.
+* `end_batch` -- perform the `t-test` and then update the historical data

-### The complete UDF script
+### The Complete UDF Script

-What follows is the complete UDF implementation with our `info`, `init` and batching methods as well as everything else we need.
+What follows is the complete UDF implementation with our `info`,
+`init`, and batching methods (as well as everything else we need).

 ```python